 Abstract

-Waiting is an inevitable part of service organizations, yet waiting can fuel aggression of people waiting towards service employees.
+Waiting is an inevitable part of service organizations, yet waiting can fuel aggression of people waiting toward service employees.
 In this research we aim to explore the effect of providing information to people waiting, on their sense of procedural justice and on aggressive reactions to waiting in a queue.
 Using field intervention in a hospital Emergency Department, we show that information can improve procedural justice and reduce aggression, but that this effect is reversed as waiting is prolonged.
 We demonstrate a relationship between the waiting duration and aggression, and show that information strengthens this effect: For people waiting who receive information, the relationship between waiting duration and aggression is stronger than for people who do not receive information.
 We show these effects in two separate data collections, conducted one year apart, demonstrating the enduring nature of our theory.
 Our findings highlight the complex relationship between information and aggression, showing that information can reduce aggression but can also enhance it, in long waits.

 Key words: aggression; health care management; queues; information; waiting.